 AND will return the result is TRUE if all the supplied conditions are TRUE.
 If any of the one condition is FALSE then the result will FALSE only.

-Step 2: Since we need to test two condition to arrive the result lets open AND function inside the IF condition.
+- Step 2: Since we need to test two conditions to arrive the result lets open AND function inside the IF condition.

 Things to Remember